Starting as an engineering manager

 I hope that gave you an insight into the differences in managing managers compared to managing individual contributors.
 It surely will not make you an expert senior manager.

 I have been running a Community of Practice for Software Engineering Managers at Kaluza.
-In my attempt to help inspire future leaders at the organisation, I started a new format of meetups, which involves interviewing Heads of Engineering at the organisation.
-This gave me some insight into some of the differences in the roles and also some excellent lessons to be learned.
+In my attempt to help inspire future leaders at the organization, I started a new format of meetups, which involves interviewing Heads of Engineering at the organization.
+This gave me some insight into some differences in the roles and also some excellent lessons to be learned.
 Happy to share the questions in another post.